 How Do NFRC Labels Work?

-The NFRC labels use letters and numbers to help people determine energy performance of windows and other structures.
+The NFRC labels use letters and numbers to help people determine the energy performance of windows and other structures.
 To determine this, they consider many aspects such as frame design, frame material, and glass type just to mention a few.

 If you intend to carry out a window replacement, you should know an A+ rated window is more energy efficient than a C rated.

-The formula NFRC uses to come up with these letters and numbers, take into account solar heat gain coefficient, air leakage, overall thermal efficiency, U-value, condensation resistance, and visible transmittance.
+The formula NFRC uses to come up with these letters and numbers take into account solar heat gain coefficient, air leakage, overall thermal efficiency, U-value, condensation resistance, and visible transmittance.

 To grasp the concept better, let us look at each variable.